 What Does The Future of Galaxy S8 Hold For Samsung

 Samsung’s smartphone division has seen a meteoric rise over the past decade.
 They have based their success on iterative evolution and fine-tuning their existing formula.
 However, because of the Note 7 debacle, the Galaxy S8 has become the foundation of the relaunch of Samsung’s smartphone division.
 It is now being viewed as the rebirth of Samsung in many ways.
 Apparently, this is Samsung’s only chance to repair its damaged brand image and return to the top.
-To do so, Samsung is taking quite a few risks with its new flagship, and faces many hurdles to success.
+To do so, Samsung is taking quite a few risks with its new flagship and faces many hurdles to success.
 Besides certain design changes and the addition of an iris scanner, they have made the decision to completely abandon the flat screen version of the S8 in favour of two models with a 5.8 and 6.2-inch displays respectively, similar to what Apple does.
-Samsung will also go with a single lens camera setup, unlike the dual lens found in the iPhone.
+Samsung will also go with a single lens camera setup, unlike the dual lens found on the iPhone.
 We will have to wait and see how well these changes are received by customers.

-But it’s not the competition from other rivals that are putting Samsung in a fix; the views and takes of industry pundits, who see not-so-encouraging response to Samsung Galaxy S8, are also a point fo concern for top leadership in Samsung.
+But it’s not the competition from other rivals that are putting Samsung in a fix; the views and takes of industry pundits, who see not-so-encouraging response to Samsung Galaxy S8, are also a point of concern for top leadership in Samsung.
 Analysts at KGI do not have a very positive outlook on the future for Samsung.
 Ming-Chi Kuo predicts lukewarm sales for the Galaxy S8 at 40-45 million shipments in 2017.
 This is even lower than the 52 million Galaxy S7 units shipped in 2016.

-With new competitors like the LG G6 and the demand for the iPhone 8 expected to be record breaking, the pressure is on Samsung.
+With new competitors like the LG G6 and the demand for the iPhone 8 expected to be record-breaking, the pressure is on Samsung.
 The market expectations from Samsung are extremely high, and it remains to be seen whether the market leader can beat or meet or fails despite having decades of experience in the smartphone industry.
 Whatever be the case, one thing is certain; Samsung will have to work its fingers to the bones in 2017.